List of Marvel Comics teams and organizations: Death-Throws

 The Ringleader and the Healey brothers (Oddball and Tenpin) came together to form the juggling-themed supervillain group, the Death-Throws.
 Knickknack was later recruited as the fourth member of the group.
 Oddball, given to his eccentric behaviour, quit the Death-Throws and branched out on his own.
 Oddball was hired, along with Bombshell, by Crossfire to battle Hawkeye and Mockingbird.
 The two supervillains subdued the heroes and delivered them to Crossfire.
 Later, when Hawkeye had managed to escape, Bombshell, Oddball and Crossfire were defeated and handed over to the authorities.
 Bombshell and Oddball were broken out of prison by Oddball's brother, Tenpin, and became members of the Death-Throws.
-Oddball was contacted by Crossfire to break him out of prison.
-The Death-Throws took the job and were successful in their mission.
-But when Crossfire couldn't pay them for their services, the Death-Throws held him for ransom to lure Hawkeye into an ambush.
-The team were later defeated by Hawkeye, Mockingbird and Captain America.
-Sometime later, Crossfire placed a bounty on archer's right arm as he attempted to gain revenge against Hawkeye.
-The Death-Throws (along with the Brothers Grimm, Bobcat, Bullet Biker, Mad Dog, and Razor Fist) looked to cash in on the reward.
-The group, along with the rest of the supervillains, were defeated by Hawkeye, Mockingbird and Trick Shot.
-Johnny Guitar and Doctor Sax, who were minor supervillains known for battling Dazzler, later applied for membership into the Death-Throws.
-However, the two music-themed supervillains were quickly rejected on the basis that they couldn't juggle.